Dutchento/organization-mug-guidelines/README.md

 - Local MUG organizer(s) are the fist point of contact for speakers and attendees.

 ### Content/ Topics
-- Dutchento is not in the lead of the idea(s)/topic(s)/program, this is done by the MUG orginizer (But we are happy to help if needed).
+- Dutchento is not in the lead of the idea(s)/topic(s)/program, this is done by the MUG organizer (But we are happy to help if needed).
 - Coordinate speakers and topics with surrounding MUG organizers.
 - MUG topics can of course be shared between MUGs if agreed upon the creator/speaker.
 If the speaker can't/won't travel to other MUGs, please coordinate with them if you can copy their presentation and under which conditions.
 Always be respectful to the original creator.